Experimental investigation of Multiwall Carbon Nanotubes/Water Nanofluid Pool Boiling on Smooth and Groove Surfaces

 Abstract

-Boiling is an essential process for many industrial applications such as refrigeration, distillation, chemical processes.
-The efficiencies of these applications are dependent on effectiveness of the heat transfer processes.
-This study presents the experimental data analysis for pool boiling performance of 0.10~0.20% (wt%) of Multiwall Carbon Nanotubes (MWCNTs)/water nanofluid on smooth and straight, square and circular grooved surfaces.
-According to experimental results, the highest enhancement in boiling heat transfer coefficient is observed in configuration S4 consisting of 30mm deep circular groove inclined at 45° angle and 33% higher than the base fluid on the smooth surface.
-Based on this investigation, the paper indicates that the inclination of the circular groove has the potential to enhance significantly pool boiling heat transfer process.
-Furthermore, the paper justifies that the effectiveness enhancement analysis of the nanofluids under a range of concentrations and geometrical configurations of heat transfer surfaces is still essential and desirable.
+Boiling is an essential process for many industrial applications, such as refrigeration, distillation, and chemical processes.
+The effectiveness of the heat transfer processes determines the efficiencies of these applications.
+This study presents the experimental data analysis for pool boiling performance of 0.10, 0.15, and 0.20 wt.% of multiwall carbon nanotubes/water nanofluid on smooth and straight, square, and circular grooved surfaces.
+According to the experimental results, the configuration S4 with a 30 mm deep circular groove inclined at a 45° angle and 33% higher than the base fluid on the smooth surface had the greatest enhancement in boiling heat transfer coefficient.
+The result indicated that the inclination of the circular groove had the potential to enhance significantly the pool boiling heat transfer process.
+Furthermore, this study demonstrated that analyzing the effectiveness of nanofluids in a variety of concentrations and geometrical configurations of heat transfer surfaces is still essential and desirable.

 Original languageEnglish